Scott Farlow: Political career

 Farlow was preselected by the Liberal Party to run as a candidate for the NSW Legislative Council at the March 2015 Election.
 He was subsequently elected and is serving an eight-year term set to expire in 2023.

 In Farlow's inaugural speech to the NSW Parliament he highlighted increasing efficiency and transparency in government expenditure as one of his priority policy areas.
 He also spoke on the need to restore state rights in order to counter the issue of vertical fiscal imbalance and to restore competitive federalism.

 Farlow has been appointed and chaired a number parliamentary committee's since entering the Upper House in 2015.
 In May 2015 he was appointed chair of the Legislative Council Standing Committee on Law and Justice.
 The same year Farlow was appointed a member of the Committee on the Ombudsman, the Police Integrity Commission and the Crime Commission.
 The following year Farlow was appointed to the Standing Committee on Social Issues, which he chaired whilst concurrently being a member of the General Purpose Standing Committee No. 6 as well as chairing the Standing Committee on Law and Justice.
 Farlow was appointed chair of the Regulation Committee as of December 2017.

 In February 2017 Farlow was promoted to the position of Parliamentary Secretary to the Premier and Leader of the House in the Legislative Council; a position he held until April 2019.
-Following the 2019 New South Wales state election, in April 2019 Farlow was appointed as Parliamentary Secretary to the Treasurer, serving to 20 December 2021.
+Following the 2019 New South Wales state election, in April 2019 Farlow was appointed as Parliamentary Secretary to the Treasurer, serving until 20 December 2021.

+On 6 January 2026, Farlow was appointed Shadow Treasurer in the Sloane Shadow Ministry.